-Epigenetics in reproduction, silencing of transposable elements, piRNA biogenesis, m6A RNA modification, regulation of meiosis, DNA recombination, chromosome segregation, DNA double-strand break repair, chromosome synapsis, male infertility in humans.
+Epigenetics in reproduction, spermatogonial stem cell self-renewal, silencing of transposable elements, piRNA biogenesis, m6A RNA modification, regulation of meiosis, DNA recombination, chromosome segregation, DNA double-strand break repair, chromosome synapsis, male infertility in humans.

-Key words: meiosis, piRNA, homologous recombination, synaptonemal complex, synapsis, spermiogenesis, and male infertility
+Key words: meiosis, piRNA, homologous recombination, synaptonemal complex, spermatogonial stem cell, and male infertility

 Description of Research

-Our group focuses on the study of meiosis in mice and humans.
+Our group focuses on the study of meiosis and spermatogonial stem cells.
 Meiosis, a cell division unique to germ cells, allows the reciprocal exchange of genetic material between paternal and maternal genomes.
 Meiosis generates the genetic diversity necessary for evolution of species.
 Abnormality in meiosis is a leading cause of birth defects and infertility.
 Spermatogonial stem cells are the adult male germline stem cells and responsible for life-long production of sperm.
 Our research interests include molecular genetics of chromosomal synapsis, DNA double-strand break repair, homologous recombination, self-renewal of spermatogonial stem cells, genetic causes of male infertility in humans, and piRNA biogenesis.
 Functional characterization of a number of new genes in our laboratory has uncovered novel regulatory mechanisms underlying key biological processes unique to germ cells.
 On one hand, our studies provide molecular insights into the development of germ cells in mice.
 On the other hand, these mouse studies have important implications for understanding the genetic causes of male infertility in humans and developing novel male contraceptives.

 Biogenesis and function of piRNAs